kevinzunigacuellar/astro-layouts/packages/astro-layouts/README.md

 ### Other options

-The object can have any other key, which will be used to define a layout for a specific folder.
+The object can have any other key, which will be used to define a layout for a specific folder or subfolder.

-The `key` is the folder name in pages, and the `value` is the path to the layout file.
+The `key` is the folder or subfolder path in pages, and the `value` is the path to the layout file.

 ```js
 {